The Collar (George Herbert): Analysis

-In lines sixteen through twenty-seven, the speaker discusses other ways to enjoy life's pleasures and how he can achieve them on his own.
+In lines sixteen to twenty-seven, the speaker discusses other ways to enjoy life's pleasures and how he can achieve them on his own.
 He appears to be convincing himself that there are better ways of living than the life he has chosen for himself.
 The speaker no longer seems concerned with being sinful or sinless.
 He decides to end his avoidance of "double pleasures", which he couldn't partake in because of his faith.
 He seems less concerned with what is right or wrong and determined to forsake the ties that bind him to a life of religious servitude.

 The line, "While thou didst wink and wouldst not see" may connect to the Bible verse, "Who winks with their eye is plotting perversity; whoever purses their lips is bent on evil."
 (Proverbs 16:30).
 The speaker may be insinuating that these thoughts have been building over time, and his plot to desert his religion has been growing in his mind until now: the breaking point.

 In this section, the speaker refers to a memento mori, a figure which exists as a reminder of the fact that death comes for all in the end.
 The speaker is aware that he is not immortal, and this realization inspires him to seek fulfillment while he is physically present on earth.
 He decides to "tie up his fears" or reign them in, so they can no longer hang over him and threaten his happiness.
 He then declares that those who would sacrifice their personal desires and ambitions to commit to a life of servitude "deserve" the load they bear; this judgment seems to be a criticism upon himself for not abandoning his religion sooner.

 As his ravings increase in intensity, his dedication to this new decision more solidified, it seems the speaker will never calm himself.
 Then he hears the voice of God calling to him: "Child!"
 In the end, the man regains his faith in the Lord because he realizes he is not shouting into an abyss: God hears him, and that is all the speaker needs to know to re-enter his life of servitude.
 The speaker replies to God with "My Lord", the possessive language signifying his spiritual dedication.

 Michael Martin explains that the speaker didn't hear from God because of his decision to stray away from Him, or because he spoke against Him, but because of God's grace; his desire to comfort the speaker is what motivated the gentle admonishment.
 Martin explains that this immediate forgiveness of the speaker's outcry against God is meant to show His boundless grace.
 Martin also points out that Hebert purposefully rhymes "word" with "Lord" in order to show that the speaker finds immediate comfort in receiving nothing but a single word from God.